shreyangautam/gov-inventory-front-end/README.md

-# How to run this repository
+# HOW TO RUN THIS REPOSITORY

 ### 1st step:
 ```